 Price: Subscription only service costs $9.99/month or $95.99/year

-Advertised as a personal coach and happiness trainer, the Fabulous app for iOS and Android was incubated in Duke’s Behavioral Economics Lab.
-Focused on health and wellness, the app will help reset habits, retrain your mind and build self-discipline.
+The Fabulous app for iOS and Android was incubated in Duke’s Behavioral Economics Lab.
+Focused on health and wellness, the app will help reset habits, retrain your mind, and build self-discipline.
 Fabulous is a subscription-only service, costing $9.99/month or $95.99/year.
 Fabulous takes a step-by-step approach to self-improvement, instilling one or two habits at a time before moving on to the next one.

-Fabulous focuses on keystone habits to live a healthier life.
-Through individual journeys, such as Morning Ritual, Start an Exercise Habit, Mental Toughness, or Building an Iron Core of Self-Discipline, the app provides a program and tools for building focus and concentration, better sleep, stress management, healthy eating, exercise, motivation and happiness.
-The app integrates with Apple Health to record and track progress.
+- Plans & Programs: Through individual journeys, such as Morning Ritual, Start an Exercise Habit, Mental Toughness, or Building Self-Discipline, the app provides a program and tools for building focus and concentration, better sleep, stress management, healthy eating, exercise, motivation and happiness.

 Who Should Use Fabulous